Rent levels in private registered providers of social housing

 Social rent reduction

-From 1 April 2016, PRPSHs are required to reduce rents by 1 per cent per annum in each of the following four years.[4]
-The government has published guidance about social rent reduction.
+From 1 April 2016, PRPSHs were required to reduce rents by 1 per cent per annum in each of the following four years.[5]
+The government published guidance about social rent reduction.

-For social rents the reduction applies to the rent element and not to service charges, for (most) affordable rent properties, the reduction applies to the total rent, inclusive of service charges.[5]
+For social rents the reduction applied to the rent element and not to service charges, for (most) affordable rent properties, the reduction applied to the total rent, inclusive of service charges.[6]

-Exceptions to and exemptions from the requirement to reduce the rent are set out in regulations, and include:[6]
+Exceptions to and exemptions from the requirement to reduce the rent were set out in regulations, and included:[7]

 temporary social housing and short-life leasing schemes for the homeless